LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Defenses and mitigation

 \section{Defenses and mitigation}

-As a major outcome of our work, we find that using secure aggregation for defense does {\em not} prevent a malicious server from recovering private user data.
-This holds true regardless of the number of clients participating.

-Another promising defense method is secure shuffling, which was discussed in the context of federated learning by~\cite{kairouz2021advances}.
+As a major outcome of our work, we find that FedAVG using secure aggregation for defense does {\em not} prevent a malicious server from recovering large amounts of private user data regardless of the number of clients participating.
+The same is true for secure shuffling, discussed in the context of federated learning by~\cite{kairouz2021advances}.
 Secure shuffling prevents a server from receiving any additional information (outside of the update itself) which would allow identification of which client sent each individual message.
-However, secure shuffling cannot nullify our attack as the update from the client itself carries the fingerprint of the client.
-Thus, the server while reconstructing the image can also identify the client it came from.
+However, secure shuffling cannot nullify our attack as the update itself carries the fingerprint of the client.
+While reconstructing the image, the server can identify the client it came from.

 One possibility of defense is through identification of a modified model architecture or the parameters.
-Due to a difference in model architecture and non-standard parameters, a client could attempt to identify malicious tampering prior to training on local data and sending an update.
-This process could be difficult due to the server's ability to mask the weight gradient in different ways, as discussed in Section~\ref{sec:method-mask}, but is still a possibility.
-However, regardless of the difficulty, there is still a fundamental problem with identification in the setting of cross-device FL since clients have very limited computational abilities, which may preclude such verification.
-They typically only follow a standard federated learning protocol given to them that will only consist of training the model and then sending the update back.
+While \name uses a certain order of layers (convolutional layer followed by two FC layers), this module can be difficult to identify as the layers used can be further in the model architecture.
+Models can use multiple convolutional layers followed by FC layers.
+In this case, \name can use the final convolutional layer and subsequent FC layers as the leakage module.
+Figure~\ref{fig:imagenet-downsample} in the appendix shows reconstructions after max-pooling.
+While the reconstructions lose resolution, the content is still clear. \name is similar to Robbing the Fed~\cite{fowl2022robbing} in stealthiness.
+Although it requires an additional convolutional layer, identification is just as difficult since it is easy to place this in multiple locations of the benign architecture of models such as ResNet or VGG by having prior layers act to push the input forward.
+A client could also attempt to identify malicious tampering of parameters prior to training on local data and sending an update.
+However, this could also be difficult due to the server's ability to mask the weight gradient in different ways to have the non-identity mapping sets output zero.
+Furthermore, the no model inconsistency attack does not use zero parameters.
+There is also still a fundamental problem with identification in that clients have limited computational abilities in the setting of cross-device FL, which may preclude such verification.
+They typically only follow a standard federated learning protocol given to them that consists of training the model and sending updates back to the server.